 The locations of these gateways tie in with the borough's Transport Strategy and planned improvements to the wider network.
 A new pocket park is proposed at Bell Lane, which will introduce much-needed green space and opportunities for rest and children's play to the area.
 Tree planting and public seating will improve the public realm around Burford Street and help revitalise the northeastern town centre area.
-At the same time, the High Street will benefit from greening, updated surfacing, and updated street furniture, which should be in keeping with the historic environment of the Conservation Area.
+At the same time, the High Street will benefit from greening including further tree planting to provide shade and respite from hot sun, updated surfacing (which should use suitable techniques to prevent splitting or cracking through the growth of street trees), and updated street furniture, which should be in keeping with the historic environment of the Conservation Area and should not impede the operation of the market or town centre events.